 but the regulations shall not, except as provided by this subsection, make provision for or with respect to a matter by applying, adopting or incorporating any matter contained in an instrument or other writing as in force or existing from time to time.

 [Section 77 amended: No. 78 of 1995 s.
-147.]
+147; No. 24 of 2023 s.
+56.]

 78. Regulations giving effect to Conventions: discretion of Governor and Minister